 Moody's Investors Service currently provides an intrinsic rating of Aa2, with a stable outlook, for the SRB.
 Standard & Poor's Ratings Services currently provides an intrinsic rating of AA-, with a stable outlook, for the SRB.
-All maturities in SRB Series 2007A, 2007B, 2007C, and 2007D and certain maturities in 2008A and 2009A were insured.
+All maturities in SRB Series 2007A, 2007B, and 2007C, and certain maturities in 2008A are insured.
 Since the middle of fiscal year 2008, some providers of insurance for SRB have been downgraded to ratings below Aaa/AAA.
 Those bonds that are uninsured bear the intrinsic ratings of the SRB, which are Aa2 from the Moody's Investors Service and AA- from the Standard & Poor's Ratings Services.